‘Teen Mom’ Amber Portwood And Matt Baier Drop Vegas Wedding News On Instagram

 A post shared by Amber Leann Portwood (@realamberlportwood1__) on

 Of course, the Instagram post could mean they are simply attending a wedding of a close friend.
-A wedding for Amber and Matt could be the last thing on the couple’s minds even though the MTV stars got engaged in November of 2014.
-According to OK Magazine, the Teen Mom OG stars were planning a wedding for last October — the same month Teen Mom OG costar Maci Bookout and Teen Mom 2‘s Chelsea Houska got married.
+A wedding for Amber and Matt could be the last thing on the couple’s minds, even though the MTV stars got engaged in November of 2014.
+According to OK!
+Magazine, the Teen Mom OG stars were planning a wedding for last October — the same month Teen Mom OG co-star Maci Bookout and Teen Mom 2‘s Chelsea Houska got married.

 Amber called off the wedding when she learned Matt wasn’t being totally honest about his past — including the number of children he had fathered, according to Us Weekly.
 Amber wasn’t too pleased when she found out her future husband contacted Farrah Abraham via Twitter before connecting with her.